-- General Education Requirement Fulfillment: Creating in the Arts - Prerequisite: Open to freshmen and sophomores only - Offering: Annually - Instructor: Thompson
+• Prerequisite: Open to freshmen and sophomores only

+Offering: AnnuallyInstructor: Thompson

-ARTS 216 (CA) Video Art (1)
+ARTS 216 Video Art (1)

 This course introduces video as a medium for artistic expression, personal and social inquiry.
 Students gain an understanding of the video art-making process and develop proficiency with video equipment, using single-camera shooting and non-linear editing.
 Assigned work will guide students in exploration of video as an art-making tool.
 Theoretical texts and work by video artists will be viewed and discussed.